The Failure of Galois Descent for p-Selmer Groups of Elliptic Curves: Introduction

 \section{Introduction}

 As $E$ varies amongst elliptic curves over the rational numbers (ordered by height), Bhargava and Shankar \cites{bhargava2Sel} were the first to show that the average rank of the Mordell--Weil group $E(\QQ)$ is bounded.
-One then asks, for a fixed number field $K$, is the same true of $E(K)$?
+It is then natural to ask: for a fixed number field $K$, is the same true of $E(K)$?
 Moreover, what dependence does the average rank of $E(K)$ have on $K$?
-We provide answers to the former question, and partial answers to the latter, for certain choices of $K$.
+For multiquadratic extensions $K/\QQ$, an upper bound for the average rank can be derived from the work of Bhargava--Shankar.
+With the exception of these bounds, we provide the first known results in this direction.

 Let